Clinical Indicators from CIHI

 Your Health System

-How does quality of care at the Veterans Memorial Lodge at Broadmead compare to the long-term care (LTC) sector across Canada?
+How does quality of care at the Veterans Memorial Lodge compare to the long-term care (LTC) sector across Canada?
 To sum it up in one word … excellent!

 How do we know?
 The Canadian Institute of Health Information (CIHI) has a long-term care component in its public health system performance reporting website called Your Health System.
 Nine LTC indicators are available measuring the safety, quality of life and general health of LTC residents across Canada.
 The most recent data available are from the fiscal year 2014-15.